 The calculation of earnings per share is based on the profit for the period within the Group which is attributable to the Parent Company’s shareholders and on the weighted average number of outstanding shares during the year.
 In calculating earnings per share before and after dilution, the average number of shares is adjusted to take into consideration the effects of any Share Savings program.

 The Cash Flow Statement is prepared using the indirect method.
 Reported cash flow covers only transactions that result in incoming and outgoing payments.

-Government grants linked to Covid-19 is recognized at fair value when there is a reasonable certainty that the grant will be received and that BE Group will meet the conditions associated with the grant.
-All grants are recognized in the income statement as a cost reduction over the same period as the costs that the grants are intended to cover; see Note 2 and Note 17.
+Government grants received linked to Covid-19 during 2021 was recognized at fair value when there was a reasonable certainty that the grant would be received and that BE Group met the conditions associated with the grant.
+All grants were recognized in the income statement as a cost reduction over the same period as the costs that the grants were intended to cover; see Note 2.

 Parent Company accounting principles

 The Parent Company has prepared its Annual Report in accordance with the annual accounts act (1995:1554) and the Swedish Financial Reporting Board’s recommendation RFR 2 Accounting for legal entities (Sept.
 2012).
 Published statements by the Swedish Financial Reporting Board for listed companies are also applied.
 RFR 2 means that the Parent Company, in the annual report for the legal entity, must apply all EU-approved IFRS and statements as far as this is possible within the framework of the Swedish law on the safeguarding of pension commitments and taking the connection into account between reporting and taxation.
 The recommendation specifies exemptions and additions to IFRS that shall be made.